Skip to main content

 In August 2020, The Texas Supreme Court issued multiple administrative orders to change civil procedures that impact both discovery and service rules.
 For parties seeking to file with Espronceda, this means much faster processing times for new cases in 2021.
 Here are some of the biggest changes that could impact your case:

-Full List of Rules Revised:
+Full List of Revised Civil Procedure Rules:

 • 47, 99, 106, 108a, 169, 190, 192, 193, 194, 195, 196, 197, 198

-Modernized Rules of Service (Rule 106):
+Modernized Rules of Civil Procedure Service (Rule 106):

 1. The Texas Supreme Court has updated the rules governing the formal service of citations to initiate a lawsuit.
 This takes effect one day before the new discovery rules for 2021 and, if left unanswered, can lead to a default judgment.